Robot Pick Calibration#

 The system compares:

-Vision Coordinates: where FlexiVision One sees the component origin
+Vision Coordinates: where FlexiVision One ‘sees’ the origin of the component

 Robot Coordinates: where the robot actually grasped the component

 It calculates the difference and stores it as an offset.
-This offset is then applied to all components detected in the future, ensuring that the robot always picks in the correct position.
+This offset will be applied to all detected components in the future, ensuring that the robot always picks in the correct position.

 5 |